sena-00/bandit/README.md

 ## Bandit 8
 <div id='id-section10'/>

 When entering this level, you are searching for a string that occurs only once in the data.txt file.
 To solve this, you can use `uniq` to filter based on identical lines.
 You can also use `-u` flag to only show lines that appear once in the file.
-With a simple sort, you get the password for the next level.
+With a simple sort, you get the password for the next level. `sort data.txt | uniq -u`